cr1tbit/REAS/README.md

 In order to simplify the hardware part, only two platforms will be served:

--Arduino nano (with atmeg328p) + standard Ethernet shield
+-Arduino nano (with atmeg328p) + cheap aliexpress nano ethernet shield
 -ESP8266 WiFi-enabled chip with optional I2C I/O Extender for 9+ antennas

 The project will implement 3 basic configurations: